Real Sukuna in history and mythology

 Ryomen Sukuna appears in Nihon Shoki.
 It’s a history book written in AD720 and he was described as a demon who commit gruesome wrongs.

-He battled with two swords and two sets of a bow and arrows.
+He battled with two swords and two sets of bow and arrows.
 It’s said that he was very strong and agile, but ended up being subdued by Takefurukumanomikoto, a warrior who served the emperor of the time.

-In Gifu prefecture
+Legends in Gifu prefecture

-In Niugawa area, he was an embodiment of the god and built a temple.
+In the Niugawa area, he was an embodiment of the god and built a temple.
 The picture below is the temple “Zenkyuji” and the statue of Ryomen Sukuna is enshrined.

-In Sekishishimonoho area, he was an unordinary human with two faces and four arms and wiped out a venomous dragon.
+In the Sekishishimonoho area, he was an unordinary human with two faces and four arms and wiped out a venomous dragon.

 Urban legend or a real story?